k-stz/wordpress-on-docker/README.md

 ```
 ## Container
 Is a highly isolated process in terms of multiple namespaces of: users, processes, storage, filesystem-view.
 A containerized Process can be fooled into thinking it has its own users with UID, runs as root and can access the whole filesystem when in fact it is just run by the kernel in a subset of all three of these features: its users map to entirely different users, it isn't root to the rest of the OS and it has a fake subset view of the Filesystem and can't even change the "real" Filesystem.
-This isolation buys us abstraction of the environment in which a process runs, such that we can run processes in containers and then move those containers to different computers and OS and they still run the same.
+This isolation buys us abstraction of the environment in which a process runs, such that we can run processes in containers and then move those containers to different computers and OSes and they still run the same.
 In principle at least, there are some quirks, like the kernel having to support all the features needed by the container fundamentally, but overall that's the idea.

 ## Docker Image
 An image is the basis from which a Container can be made.
 An Debian base image is a an object accessible by the docker-cli from which debian-based containers can be build.